kylejones200/trilobite-diversity-paper/README.md

 If you use this work, please cite:

 Jones, K.T. (submitted).
 Stratigraphic Patterns of Cambrian Trilobite Diversity in Eastern Asia: A Middle Cambrian Diversity Peak.
-Journal of Asian Earth Sciences.

 ## License

-[Add your license here]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact